 “Smart” is a features label, not an efficiency badge.
 Common smart capabilities include:

-These features enable behavior changes and automated timing that can reduce operating cost, but they don’t change the appliance’s tested baseline efficiency.
+These features enable behavior changes and automated timing that can reduce operating costs, but they don’t change the appliance’s tested baseline efficiency.

 How efficiency and smart control interact

 Think of efficiency as the engine and smart features as the driver.
-An ENERGY STAR refrigerator uses less energy per hour; a smart schedule will shift when that energy is used (for example, run a dishwasher at night) and may reduce peak‑period costs.
-Together they can deliver greater real‑world savings than either alone — but only if you use the smart functions or enroll in time‑of‑use or utility programs.
+An Energy Star refrigerator uses less energy per hour; a smart schedule shifts when that energy is used — for example, running the dishwasher at night to avoid peak rates.
+Together they can deliver greater real-world savings than either alone, but only if you actively use the smart functions or enroll in time-of-use utility programs.

 How to compare models objectively